-Today let’s look at a common question about copyright: who owns a design, the client or the designer?
-You, the client, have hired a designer to create a piece of work for you so you might easily assume that once the project is finished and paid for, you own the full rights to it.
+Let’s imagine that you, the client, have hired a designer to create a piece of work for you.
+You might easily assume that once the project is finished and paid for, you own the full rights to it.

 However, that’s not necessarily the case.

-If your contract was on a work for hire basis, then full ownership of the project passes to you, the employer or client, once full payment has been made.
+If your contract is on a work for hire basis, then full ownership of the project passes to you, the employer or client, once full payment has been made.

 You might also like: Does having your own domain protect your copyright?